tbogdan017/weather-app-backend/README.md

 ```
 npm run dev
 ```
+* Selected port by default is 5000, so if it's occupied you'll need to change it in request **request.ts** file of frontend repository and **index.js** file of backend repository.
 ## API Key Generation
 In order to use the app you'll need to follow these steps:
 * Go to the Weather API site: https://www.weatherapi.com/